 To implement this initialization iteration, all federates need to implement a loop where helicsFederateEnterExecutingModeIterative() is repeatedly called and the output of the call is evaluated.
 The call to the API needs to use the federate's internal evaluation of the stability of the solution to determine if needs to request another iteration.
-The returned value of the API will determine whether the federate needs to re-solve its model with new inputs from the of the federation or enter normal execution.
+The returned value of the API will determine whether the federate needs to re-solve its model with new inputs from the of the federation or enter normal execution mode where it can enter execution mode.